How to Manage Video Assets with Digital Asset Management

 1. HLS Streaming Playback

 Adaptive bitrate streaming (HLS) starts playback in seconds.
 It adjusts quality to match your connection speed.
-Progressive download forces viewers to wait until the entire file buffers.
-For a 20GB file on average internet, that's 45 minutes of waiting before you see anything.
+Progressive download forces viewers to wait until the entire file buffers, which can take a long time for large files.
+Without HLS, stakeholder reviews become scheduling nightmares.
+Everyone waits.
+Deadlines slip.

 2. Automatic Proxy Generation

-When you upload a 50GB master file, a video-capable DAM creates a lightweight streaming copy for review.
+When you upload a master file, a video-capable DAM creates a lightweight streaming copy for review.
 The original stays intact for final delivery.
 Reviewers watch instantly without touching the master.
+Manual transcoding for every review cycle eats hours.
+You spend time making files reviewable instead of making content.

 3. Large File Handling